FOTH0626/myGraphicsHomework/README.md

 cmake ..
 make
 ```
-and then you can see the image in the `build` folder which is named `output.tga`
+and then you can see the image in the  folder which is named `chinaMap.tga` and `cohenSutherland.tga`

 By the way ,i don'tthink my graphics lesson is acceptable.
 there's no **rendering pipeline** , no **linear algebra** even the mvp transform , no **rasterisation** .